ericjeker/sfml-space-invaders/README.md

 ### Polish

-- [ ] Loading screen with progress indicator
+- [ ] Loading screen with a progress indicator
 - [ ] Tutorial or help screen
 - [ ] Credits screen
 - [ ] Juices and other visual effects (explosions, power-ups, etc.)